Head Phones President: History

-After vocalist Anza Ohyama ceased performing with the Sailor Moon musicals in 1998, she embarked on a solo career for almost two years, receiving help from guitarist Hiro and his brother Mar.
-They had a desire to play heavier music, so together they formed the band Deep Last Blue.
+After vocalist Anza Ohyama ceased performing in Sailor Moon musicals in 1998, she embarked on a solo career for almost two years.
+Influenced by female rock artists of the time such as Nanase Aikawa, she abandoned her idol image and sang pop rock music.
+However, after hearing hide's song "Pink Spider", she desired to write songs about dark and negative things, but which show people how to aim for the light.
+Leaving her talent agency, Anza teamed up with guitarist Hiro, who previously helped her in her solo career, and his brother Mar.
+With a desire to play heavier music, they formed the band Deep Last Blue.
 They found bassist Kawady and drummer Okaji and changed their name to Head Phones President before releasing their first single, "Escapism", in 2000.
 Bassist Kawady left soon after and was replaced by Take the following year.

 Playing at small venues all over Japan, they started to gain more popularity.
-In 2002, the group released the EP ID, after which Take left due to family reasons and was replaced by Narumi.
+In 2002, Head Phones President released the EP ID, after which Take left due to family reasons and was replaced by Narumi.
+A fan of the band, Narumi, who was formerly a guitarist, had often found himself employed as a staff member by the group before joining.
 That year, Head Phones President had their first international tour, including a stop in New York City.

 Head Phones President's first album Vary was released in late 2003, after which the band returned to America for another short tour and started releasing CDs in the United States.
 Okaji left the band in October 2004, desiring to make his own music.
 They recruited support drummer Batch in January 2005 (he was made an official member on February 1, 2009).
 They continued to tour Japan, taking intermittent breaks to allow Anza to work on her solo career.

 Head Phones President released their first DVD, Toy's Box, in August 2006.
 The band desired to tour Europe, and in February 2007, they went to Sweden for two performances.
 In November, they performed at the Pacific Media Expo in Los Angeles, California.
 Their second full-length album Folie a Deux was released on December 12.

 In July 2008, they played the Formoz Music Festival in Taipei, Taiwan, and would return to the city again in July 2009.
 On October 7, 2009, the mini album Prodigium was released on the Spiritual Beast label, and was mastered at West Side Music by Alan Douches (Mastodon, The Agonist).